NTIA/vqm/README.md

 # VQM
 ## Video Quality Metrics
 This repository contains the Video Quality Metric (VQM) software developed by ITS between 2002 and 2010.
 The VQM algorithms estimate how people perceive video quality.
 These VQM algorithms compare the processed video (output) with the original video (input).
-These models are suitable when the original video is good quality or better.
+These models are suitable for use when the original video is good quality or better.
 Quality problems from the camera and original production are not considered.
 The VQM tools are available free of charge for any commercial or non-commercial use, in accordance with the terms described in the [LICENSE](https://github.com/NTIA/vqm/blob/master/LICENSE.md).

 For each software package, there are three download options: the MATLAB® source, a 32-bit compiled version, and a 64-bit compiled version.
 In each case, the relevant documentation is provided.
+All source code was developed for MATLAB® R2013b (8.2).
+The code may not to perform as expected in other versions.

 The available software packages are: